green-dolphin-street/wine-cellar/README.md

-# HPC Digital Twin - Procedural Infrastructure Generator
+# WINE cellar: HPC Digital Twin for the WINE framework

-This Unity project provides a high-fidelity digital twin of a High-Performance Computing (HPC) data center.
+This Unity project provides a high-fidelity digital twin wireless environment of a High-Performance Computing (HPC) facility.
 It is a simulation environment designed to be a realistic and rigorous platform for wireless framework research.

 ## Research Background